AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/aem-users.md

    ![Environment card](/help/journey-onboarding/assets/author-environ.png)

-1. This will open a new tab where you can login to author environment using your Adobe ID.
+1. This opens a new tab where you can log in to author environment using your Adobe ID.

 Congratulations!
 You have now successfully logged in to Author.